raghavam/d-sparq/README.md

   database (rdfdb) as well as the collection (idvals) to be sharded.
 Use the commands,
   ```db.runCommand( { enablesharding : "rdfdb" } );``` and
   ```db.runCommand( { shardcollection : "rdfdb.idvals", key : { _id : 1 }, unique : true });```

+##### Configure d-sparq and format input

-3. In ShardInfo.properties, make the necessary changes i.e., put the information regarding cluster and MongoDB.
+1. In ShardInfo.properties, make the necessary changes i.e., put the information regarding MongoDB cluster.
-4. The input triples should be in N-Triples format.
+2. The input triples should be in N-Triples format.
 If not, RDF2RDF (http://www.l3s.de/~minack/rdf2rdf) can be used to convert the triples into N-Triples format.

 ##### Encoding Triples